dengue8830/cookunity-test/README.md

 ## Patterns used

 - MVC
-- Repository: We can easly hide persistence layer details.
+- Repository: I can easly hide persistence layer details.
-- Dependency injection: We can mock 3rd party calls to avoid reaching api limits and keep the testing in our business logic.
+- Dependency injection: I can mock 3rd party calls to avoid reaching api limits and keep the testing in our business logic.